Effective Tax Saving Strategies for Businesses in India

 4. Presumptive Taxation Scheme under Section 44AD

-Tax Tip: For businesses with annual turnover below ₹2 crore, opting for the Presumptive Taxation Scheme can significantly reduce administrative burdens while simplifying the tax filing process.
+Tax Tips- For businesses with an annual turnover under ₹2 crore, choosing the Presumptive Taxation Scheme can significantly lighten administrative loads and streamline the tax filing process.

 5. Tax Saving through Salary Structuring for Employees